Skeleton is one of the three sliding sports on the programme at the Beijing 2022 Olympic Winter Games, alongside the luge and bobsleigh.

 The track that will be used for the sliding events is the first of its kind in the world to include a 360-degree turn.
-The competition length of the track is 1615 meters, with a maximum gradient of 18% and 16 curves.
+The competition length of the track is 1615m, with a maximum gradient of 18 per cent and 16 curves.

 The venue has a seating capacity of 2,000 and a standing capacity of 8,000 for spectators.

 The skeleton competition at the Winter Olympics features two events:

 - Women's Singles

 A total of 50 quota spots are available for athletes to qualify to compete in skeleton at the Games.